ashutoshbw/headless-calendar/README.md

     <h3>What is the use of `isFirstStartWeekdayOfMonth` property of a day?</h3>
   </summary>

-It can be useful if you want to create Github Contribution calendar like thing and want to place the month names on top of days where it is the first start weekday of a month.
+It can be useful if you want to create Github contribution calendar like thing and want to place the month names on top of days where it is the first start weekday of a month.

 </details>

+## License

+MIT